ocassidydev/creditcard-churn/README.md

 ### Page 4: Project Hypotheses and Validation

-- We have two hypotheses regarding this dataset, which we will state and then display the results of testing them.
+- We have two hypotheses regarding this dataset, which we will state and then display the results of testing them

-* 1 - It's suspected that poisonous mushrooms have a foul odor.
+* 1 - It's suspected that poisonous mushrooms have a foul odor
-* 2 - It's suspected that poisonous mushrooms have a brown spore print color.
+* 2 - It's suspected that poisonous mushrooms have a brown spore print color

 ### Page 5: ML: Mushroom Edibility